 Here is the Quandl chart.

 The problem with this data set is that it tracks the cost of shipping rather than the value of the goods being shipped.
 A wonderful counterpoint in Forbes by Tim Worstall, notes that the primary reason for the decline in this index is not lack of global demand for base raw materials but rather a calculated and rapid expansion in the number of ships available.
-It is therefore, the doubling of the cargo ship supply between 2010 – 2013, rather than the lack of demand that caused the index to fall.
+It is therefore, the doubling of the cargo ship supply between 2010 – 2013, rather than the lack of demand that caused the index to fall – the necessity of having convenient transportation channels for businesses to ship their goods from one place to another has shown no signs of slowing as we continue to expand freight and haulage into new territories; CSA Transportation, for example, can be utilized by businesses seeking to get their products from parts of the US into Canada conveniently and promptly using the road networks in order to take advantage of more markets.
 However, the notion of tracking the cargo activity is a valid point in today’s global economy.

 To this point, The Netherlands Bureau for Economic Policy Analysis developed an index entitled, “CPB World Trade Monitor.”
 Their index divides world trade in volume by prices received in Dollars.
 This allows us to calculate the total value of goods being shipped thus tying the index to global demand.
 Unfortunately, their chart may be even uglier.